ret2basic/nand2tetris/README.md

 ## Project

-In Project 2, we are going to implement the following chips:
+In Project 2, we are going to implement:

 - HalfAdder
 - FullAdder